Eyelid SurgeryConveniently located to serve Chicago and North Shore

 Will I have scars after my Eyelid Surgery?

-Eyelid Surgery requiring removal of excess eyelid skin involves an external skin incision.
+Eyelid Surgery requiring the removal of excess eyelid skin involves an external skin incision.
 These skin incisions are made in the natural creases of the upper and lower eyelids.
 By placing the incisions in the natural creases of the lids, the surgical scars are well concealed and barely visible once healed.
 Patients who require only excess fat removal from the lower lid can have the incisions placed on the inside of the lower eyelid, resulting in no visible scarring.

 Is eyelid surgery performed on men, as well as women?